Chair for Processing of Composite Materials

 Ralf Schledjewski, born in 1964, studied mechanical engineering at the Technical University of Hamburg-Harburg (TUHH) until 1990.
 From 1990 to 1996 he was a research assistant in the materials science department of the Institut für Verbundwerkstoffe GmbH and received his doctorate in mechanical and process engineering from the University of Kaiserslautern in 1995.
 In 1996, he moved to Wolff Walsrode AG, where he was responsible for the development of technical films.
 From 2000 to 2010 he was group leader and deputy head of department in the Processing Technology Department at Institut für Verbundwerkstoffe GmbH.

-Since 1 October 2010, he has been head of the Chair for Processing of Composite Materials at the University of Leoben, which was newly created with his appointment.
-He also headed the Christian Doppler Laboratory for High Efficiency Composite Processing from 1 April 2013 to 30 March 2020 and has been Editor-in-Chief of the journal "Advanced Manufacturing: Polymer & Composites Science" since June 2015.
+On 1 October 2010, he founded the Processing of Composites Group at Montanuniversität Leoben, which was newly created with his appointment.
+He also headed the Christian Doppler Laboratory for High Efficiency Composite Processing from 1 April 2013 to 30 March 2020 and was Editor-in-Chief of the journal "Advanced Manufacturing: Polymer & Composites Science" since June 2015.

 Secretariat